History of natural language processing: Statistical period

-Up to the 1980s, most NLP systems were based on complex sets of hand-written rules.
+An important precursor to the statistical turn was the work of Frederick Jelinek and his colleagues at IBM Research.
+Beginning in 1972, Jelinek led research that applied information-theoretic and probabilistic methods to speech recognition and language modeling, helping re-establish statistical approaches in speech and language processing.

+Throughout much of the 1980s, rule-based approaches remained dominant in NLP.
 Starting in the late 1980s, however, there was a revolution in NLP with the introduction of machine learning algorithms for language processing.
 This was due both to the steady increase in computational power resulting from Moore's law and the gradual lessening of the dominance of Chomskyan theories of linguistics (e.g. transformational grammar), whose theoretical underpinnings discouraged the sort of corpus linguistics that underlies the machine-learning approach to language processing.
 Some of the earliest-used machine learning algorithms, such as decision trees, produced systems of hard if-then rules similar to existing hand-written rules.
 Increasingly, however, research has focused on statistical models, which make soft, probabilistic decisions based on attaching real-valued weights to the features making up the input data.
 The cache language models upon which many speech recognition systems now rely are examples of such statistical models.
 Such models are generally more robust when given unfamiliar input, especially input that contains errors (as is very common for real-world data), and produce more reliable results when integrated into a larger system comprising multiple subtasks.